 Literacy across the curriculum

-Developing literacy across the curriculum is at the heart of many of our initiatives at St Laurence.
-We aim to encourage a love of reading: on a yearly basis the whole school community reads one novel together through the tutorial programme; our successful Literacy Leaders course involves Year 12 students promoting literacy through a range of student-led activities; we also run a variety of activities for events such as World Book Day, welcome visiting writers and offer clubs including the Carnegie Shadowing Group.
-As well as this, we encourage students to participate in a wide variety of competitions which celebrate their success in writing such as the BBC 500 word short story competition and in-house poetry competitions.
+We also aim to encourage a love of reading: on a yearly basis the whole school community reads one novel together through the tutorial programme in ‘St Laurence Reads’ sessions; our successful Literacy Leaders course involves Year 12 students promoting literacy and the Reading and Spelling Challenge sees Y10s supporting Y7s in a rewarding peer-mentoring scheme.
+We also run a variety of activities for events such as World Book Day, welcome visiting writers and offer extra-curricular clubs including the Carnegie Shadowing Group, short story competitions and the school magazine Connect.

-Reading for Pleasure
+Reading for pleasure

 Parents can help to support their child’s literacy through a variety of ways:

-- Encourage your child to read a variety of text types (novels, short stories, articles) and discuss their opinions on these;
+Encourage your child to read a variety of text types (novels, short stories, articles) and discuss their opinions on these;

 Read key texts that your child is studying so you can discuss the key characters and themes (especially for GCSE and A Level);

 Help to revise key spellings through short spelling tests and repetition activities;

-- Encourage students to plan work carefully, edit, re-draft and proof-read their final work.
+Support your child with their home learning for example helping them to plan work carefully, edit, re-draft and proof-read their final work.

 Key stage 3 reading lists